KansaraT/Object-detection-and-segmentation-using-YOLOv8-pre-trained-model/README.md

 A Yolov8 pre-trained model (YOLOv8n) was used to detect and segment objects.

 **Project Setup**\
-In the local environment do the following:
+On the terminal paste the following code:

 * Install the requirements\
-pip install ultralytics
+!pip install ultralytics

 * Run main.py with the image link \
-python main.py
+!python main.py

+Alternatively

+* Install the requirements\
+!pip install ultralytics

+* Run the image link \
+!yolo predict model=yolov8n-seg.pt source='https://ultralytics.com/images/bus.jpg'

 Original image